tirejs/tire/docs/tire.md

 $('p') // returns all elements with the tag name p.

-// More advanced selectors using document.querySelectorAll or Sizzle (Tire don't include this)
+// More advanced selectors via document.querySelectorAll.

 $('input[type=text]') // returns all input elements with the type text.